Softhouse/kubernetes.rocks/md/index.md

 * Open-source cloud-provider agnostic orchestration system for containerized applications.
  * Define your product as abstract resources
- * Same definition on cloud and local providers
+ * Same definition on cloud and local cluster
 * Built for google-scale with google-scale complexity in mind.